Skip navigation

 Why Consider a Children's Cancer Center

 Treating childhood cancer is not the same as treating adult cancer.
-The types of cancers affecting children are different, and the treatments and side effects on pediatric patients can be unique.
+The types of cancers affecting children are different, and the treatments and side effects on children can be unique.
 Children's physical and emotional needs differ from those of adults, and the families of these children require special attention as well.

 Your child will get the best care possible at a children's cancer center.
 Studies show that survival rates are higher in children treated at these centers.